 The images of America’s great black woman writer, at 84, show a certain magnificence in the way she frames that thing that makes her Toni Morrison.
 I see it in her profile and in the way her voice is captured inside a sound booth as she reads her latest novel God Help the Child.
 It’s hard to describe.
 If I could find the right words to relay the right sentiment they would burst like colours strewn across the sky in yet another stunning sunset.
 I guess to experience Morrison’s tellings is to fall in love with written words because she exploits them in a manner to make us feel.
 Like how the sun rises and takes its bow splendidly, flowing silk ribbons and all.
-I’ll never forget that moment reading Beloved when I stopped everything, mid-everything, and went back two pages and reread; when she had us in that shed.
+To witness it is to feel it.
+Similarly, I’ll never forget that moment reading Beloved when I stopped everything, mid-everything, and went back two pages and reread.
+When she had us in that shed.
 I was shaken.
-Or how I actually felt sorry for those angry women because Sula had all their husbands and still mistreated them.
+Or how I actually felt sorry for those angry women because Sula had all their husbands but couldn’t be bothered to want them.